padmavathi2001/PersonalWebsite/README.md

 An user can add to-do lists, after completion of that task, he/she can delete that particular task.

-I added output images as well, once check it carefully

 *************************************************************************************
 This repository hosts the source files of my personal website.
 It is hosted at